joshuagrisham/samsung-galaxybook-extras/README.md

 The hotkey should also trigger the hardware changed event for the LED, which in GNOME (and likely others) automatically displays a nice OSD popup with the correct baclight level displayed.

+#### Block recording hotkey (Fn+F10)

+The block recording hotkey will toggle the `allow_recording` feature, which blocks access to the built-in camera and microphone.

 #### Performance mode hotkey (Fn+F11)

 The performance mode hotkey will also cycle through all available platform profiles in a round-robin manner (low-power, quiet, balanced, performance, low-power, quiet, ...).

 There is currently no OSD popup but the event can be captured from the "Samsung Galaxy Book extra buttons" input device if desired.

+### Notifications

+There is a new input device created "Samsung Galaxy Book extra buttons" which will send input events for a few notifications from the ACPI device:

+- Notification when the battery charge control threshold has been reached (and the "battery saver" feature stops charging the battery)
+- "Performance Mode" hotkey (Fn+F11) was pressed on the keyboard
+- Notification when the device has been placed on a table (support suspected for `SAM0428` models only)
+- Notification when the device has been lifted from a table (support suspected for `SAM0428` models only)

 ### Keyboard backlight